FumingPower3925/MultiBench/README.md

 ## Pip version we've tested it on
 23.3.1

-## On Ubuntu you will also need python3.XX-venv, were XX is the same version as python, in our case 11
+## On Ubuntu you will also need python3.11-venv